imapp-pl/gas-cost-estimator/docs/notes/papers/opbench.md

 8. Paper seems to focus on miner rewards coming from the gas schedule, instead of network security, balanced execution or enabling execution on consumer hardware.
 9. Paper claims that gas schedule from the yellow paper does not provide a basis for it, but the basis was there (maybe it was not cited in YP) - see the old spreadsheet
 10. References to follow:
-    - GASPER again, as in "Broken Metre"
+    - (done irrelevant) GASPER again, as in "Broken Metre"